ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader only includes reports that failed processing in the response.
 Reports that are accepted do not have a response.

-Reports in the response follow the same order as specified in the request.
+Reports in the response MUST appear in the same order as in the request.

-For each report that failed to upload, the Leader creates a `ReportUploadStatus` struct and includes the `ReportId` from the input and a `ReportError` {{basic-definitions}} that describes the failure.
+For each report that failed to upload, the Leader creates a `ReportUploadStatus` struct and includes the `ReportId` from the input and a `ReportError` ({{basic-definitions}}) that describes the failure.
 The length of this sequence is always less than or equal to the length of the upload sequence.

-If the Leader does not recognize the `config_id` in the encrypted input share, it sets the error field to `outdated_config`
+If the Leader does not recognize the `config_id` in the encrypted input share, it sets the error field to `outdated_config`.
-(see {{aggregation-helper-init}}).
 When the Client receives an `outdated_config` error, it SHOULD invalidate any cached `HpkeConfigList` and retry with a freshly generated `Report`.
 If this retried upload does not succeed, the Client SHOULD abort and discontinue retrying.